Lately I’ve been realizing how task-driven the world is--

 When they asked about the greatest commandment He told them

-To love the Lord with everything and to love their neighbors like themselves
+To love the Lord with everything and to love their neighbors

 He cared that they were rooted in love